m1kejay/covid-19/covid.md

 Cursory analysis of COVID-19 data
 ================
 Michael Jay
-2020-04-05
+2020-04-06

 This analysis is a brief look at the covid-19 data.
-I am ***NOT*** an expert and I make no claims to the accuracy of this analysis.
-I simply wanted to better understand what was happening and to better contextualise the deluge of daily news reports containing numbers of cases.

 # Importing and cleaning data